-Every pastor at some time or another has asked this question: what stops a church from growing?
+Every pastor eventually asks this question: what stops a church from growing?

-Regardless of their ethnicity, age, culture or experience pastors will invariably compare their church and its growth (or lack thereof) with another church in town and ask, why doesn’t my church grow like that church?
+Regardless of their ethnicity, age, culture or experience pastors will invariably compare their church and its growth with another church in town.
+They will ask, why doesn’t my church grow like that church?

 It’s church health.

 So for me, what hinders church growth, is the wrong question.

 However, given the fact that pastors ask this question let me try to answer it by considering what hinders church growth.

 What Stops a Church From Growing?

 If you are in a regional town experiencing an economic downturn or declining in numbers, then it will be hard to grow your church.